dzhao2019/FriendsDontLetFriends-Python/README.md

 ## Introduction to FriendsDontLetFriends

 [FriendsDontLetFriends](https://github.com/cxli233/FriendsDontLetFriends) is an R-based project created by **CX Li** (email: cxli233@gmail.com) that focuses on comprehensive data analysis and visualization.
 The project exemplifies the best practices in data science, leveraging the power of R and its extensive ecosystem of packages to provide insightful analyses and compelling visualizations.

-### Overview

-The FriendsDontLetFriends repository is designed to showcase advanced techniques in data processing and visualization using R. It includes a series of R Markdown files (.rmd) that guide users through various data manipulation and visualization tasks.
+It includes a series of R Markdown files (.rmd) that guide users through various data manipulation and visualization tasks.
 The repository is a valuable resource for data scientists, analysts, and anyone interested in learning how to effectively work with data in R.

-### Author

-**CX Li**
-Email: cxli233@gmail.com

-### Original Repository

 For more details and to explore the original project, visit the [FriendsDontLetFriends GitHub repository](https://github.com/cxli233/FriendsDontLetFriends).